mcranter/Magic-Match/README.md

 ### Further Testing

--   The game was tested on Chrome, Safari and Firefox browsers.
+-   The game was tested on Chrome, Safari and Firefox browsers (Mac OS)
--   The website was viewed and tested on a variety of devices, mobile and desktop.
+-   The website was viewed and tested on a variety of devices, mobile and desktop (Samsung/iPhone SE & others via Chrome's Developer Tools).
 -   Friends and family members were asked to play the game and point out any bugs and/or user experience issues.

 ### Known Bugs

 -   Resolved: Issue with cards not flipping in Safari - fixed as per [this](https://www.w3schools.com/cssref/css3_pr_backface-visibility.asp) W3 documentation.
--   Ongoing: Issue with font sizing on game options page on both iPhone 5 and Galaxy Fold devices in Chrome's Developer Tools, unresolved by media queries.
+-   Ongoing: Issue with font sizing on Game Options page on both iPhone 5 and Galaxy Fold devices in Chrome's Developer Tools, unresolved by media queries.
+-   Occassional issue with victory modal not popping on Medium Level.

 ## Deployment